Back to Blog

 4. Verification phase: Your system confirms receipt and stores the final assets.

 This decoupled architecture means your application never blocks waiting for image generation.
-You can submit a batch of 5,000 product images and continue serving requests while the images generate in the background.
-Results arrive as reusable templates that your team can modify and re-run.
+You can submit a batch of 5,000 product images from a CI pipeline, a Zapier automation, or even a simple HTML form, and collect results as each execution completes.

 Async webhook architecture